JiguangLi/Blaze_Function/README.md

 <br><a href="https://rpy2.readthedocs.io/en/version_2.8.x/overview.html"> rpy2 </a>: used for calling R loess function in Python:
 <br><a href="https://www.scipy.org/"> scipy </a>: used for optimaztion problem appeared in the end of the ALSFS algorithm

+## Installation:
+To use these two algorithms, first change the current working directory to the location where you want the cloned directory to be made on terminal.
+Then type the following command on terminal:
+<br> <code> git clone https://github.com/JiguangLi/Blaze_Function.git </code>
+<br> You will then be ready to go.